catedu/python-for-person-in-everybody/en/11-regex.md

 ['apache@localhost']
 ```

-Notice that on the "source@collab.sakaiproject.org" lines, our regular expression eliminated two letters at the end of the string ("`&gt;`;").
+Notice that on the "source@collab.sakaiproject.org" lines, our regular expression eliminated two letters at the end of the string ("`>`;").
 This is because when we append "[a-zA-Z]" to the end of our regular expression, we are demanding that whatever string the regular expression parser finds must end with a letter.
-So when it sees the "`&gt;`" after "sakaiproject.org`&gt;`;" it simply stops at the last "matching" letter it found (i.e., the "g" was the last good match).
+So when it sees the "`>`" after "sakaiproject.org`>`;" it simply stops at the last "matching" letter it found (i.e., the "g" was the last good match).

 Also note that the output of the program is a Python list that has a string as the single element in the list.